 Acute respiratory distress syndrome

 Clinically, ARDS is characterized by decreased compliance in the lungs ("stiff lungs").
 On a microscopic level, it involves alveolar edema due to increased permeability from membrane destruction ("leaky capillaries") as well as neutrophil infiltration, which can lead to activation of a localized inflammatory response.
-Once the alveoli are damaged, they will start to collapse, leading to atelectasis de-recruitment of the lung.
-Although mechanical ventilation is the mainstay of treatment, it can be challenging and must be done carefully and within specific parameters, as repetitive re-expansion and collapse of the alveoli can lead to mechanical injury known as atelectrauma.
-Similarly, the elevated mean airway pressures that result from the decreased lung compliance results in alveolar barotrauma.
+Once the alveoli are damaged, they will start to collapse, leading to atelectasis derecruitment of the lung.
+Although mechanical ventilation is the mainstay of treatment, it can be challenging and must be done carefully and within specific parameters, as repetitive re-expansion and collapse of the alveoli can lead to mechanical injury known as atelectrauma and the elevated mean airway pressures or excess tidal volumes in the setting of decreased lung compliance result in alveolar barotrauma / volutrauma.

 The Berlin Definition of ARDS was published in 2012, identifying specific criteria for diagnosis.